robort-gabriel/google-maps-scrapper-agent/README.md

 ## Data Extracted

-For each business, the agent extracts:
+For each business, the agent extracts from Google Maps:

 - **Name**: Business name
 - **Rating**: Star rating (out of 5)